PYTHON FOR DATA SCIENCE: FROM ARRAYS TO ANALYSIS / L08EXPLORATORY DATA ANALYSIS: DISCOVERING INSIGHTS

 The EDA process follows a systematic approach.
 Explore this interactive workflow diagram:

-FIG. 04Flow Diagram
+FIG. 06Flow Diagram

 LOADING INSTRUMENT

-Fig. 04Interactive flow diagrams, timelines, and process visualizations
+Fig. 06Flow diagrams, timelines, and process visualizations

 Step 1: Load and Inspect